 I'm from Colorado, my parents still live in the house I grew up in.
 My dad has been a Denver Broncos season ticket holder since 1978, and I'm a huge fan.
 I enjoy football Sundays, play fantasy football, and warm October weekends are my favorite.

 I work hard to save money to travel or do fun things.
 I'm fortunate enough to make a really good living working only 35 hours a week.
 I never have to set an alarm, and can take off weeks at a time.
 I've worked hard to be where I am.
-I live a mile from work in the Tech Center, never have to clear snow off my car or drive in rush hour, have no kids or pets (that I know of), pay off my credit cards every month--it took me a while to figure out adulting, but I think I'm finally there.
-I can take a weekday off to go up snowboarding and enjoy the advantage of being able to do things during the week when everyone else is working.
-My last big trips were Thailand to SCUBA, Singapore to check out the street fare, and Cabo San Lucas for deep sea fishing where I caught a 102", 138 pound Marlin.
-I'm always looking at where my next big trip will be.
-Any ideas?
+I live a mile from work in the Tech Center, never have to clear snow off my car or drive in rush hour, have no kids or pets (that I know of).
+Grew up doing Eskimo ski club, and switched to snowboarding when I was 15.

 I have a quirky, sarcastic, and sometimes goofy sense of humor, and enjoy practical jokes, irony, and laughs that make your abs sore.
-Understand that its hard to express any form of a sarcastic sense of humor when emailing strangers.
+I have a lot of great stories to tell, but I hope you understand that its hard to express any form of a sarcastic sense of humor when emailing strangers.

 I'm an honest, genuine, kind-hearted person who is never afraid to stand up for what I believe is right, and try to live life thinking that the answer will always be no if you never ask.
 I don't believe in half-assing anything and believe if you're going to do something, you should do it right.

 The biggest problem that I have dating is that I work evenings.
 I love my schedule, but dating someone who works regular hours is challenging--so maybe a pilot, flight attendant, bartender, or nurse might be a better fit for me right now.
-I'm looking for someone who's active, has similar values that I do, and hasn't been single so long that they refuse to move past their stubbornness they've earned in the process.
-I've tried working a normal office job with normal hours, and decided it wasn't for me at this point in my life.
+I'm looking for someone who's active, has similar values, and hasn't been single so long that they refuse to move past their stubbornness they've earned in the process.
+I've tried working a normal office job with normal hours, and decided it wasn't for me right now.